Xdebug Update: August 2019

 Funding Xdebug

-At the end of the month I started a thread on Twitter with the cheeky suggestion that I am considering making Xdebug non-free for commercial use.
+At the end of the month I started a thread on Twitter (now deleted) with the cheeky suggestion that I am considering making Xdebug non-free for commercial use.
 This is not something I would likely do, and instead would prefer to be funded through Patreon and commercial donations.
 The replies on the thread gave me a couple of ideas to make this more likely to work.

 For companies it can often be complicated to use things like Patreon, as it's difficult for accounting or "selling it to management".
 I am therefore going to make it possible for companies to "buy a license", with a yearly invoice.